sagemath/sage-archive-2023-02-01/src/doc/en/reference/functions/index.rst

    sage/functions/min_max

-Please find extensive developer documentation for creating new functions in the :doc:`Symbolic Calculus module<calculus/index>`, in particular in :doc:`sage/symbolic/function`.
+Please find extensive developer documentation for creating new functions in :ref:`symbolic-calculus`, in particular in the section :ref:`Classes for symbolic functions <symbolic-function-classes>`.

 .. include:: ../footer.txt